Ashkan-Yaldaie/thesis/documents/Thesis.md

 Table 2: Example of a crontab command (Hows & Membrey 2012, 107)

-The example presented in Table 2 `10 6 * * 0 sudo reboot` will reboot the system once per week on Sunday 6:10 AM.
-In order to update the time and date once per hour the following cron job is entered to the cron table: `0 * * * * sudo dpkg-reconfigure ntp`.
+The example presented in Table 2 `10 6 * * 0 sudo reboot` will reboot the system once per week on Sunday at 6:10 AM.
+In order to update the time and date once per hour, the following cron job is entered to the cron table: `0 * * * * sudo dpkg-reconfigure ntp`.
 This concludes the basic setup for the RasPi, of course, the rest of installations is covered in the related sections of the paper.

 ### Home automation